 - Chicken: if you’re not vegetarian or vegan, you can add chicken too.
 Sometimes, I add a couple of raw skinless chicken legs at the beginning, when I stir in the broth.
 They cook for about 30 minutes, making the broth richer and flavorsome.
 Then I remove the chicken flesh from the bone with a fork and discard the bones.
 Delicious.

-Looking for more hearty and warming soups?
-Just to name a few:
+Looking for more hearty soups?

 If you like this vegetable barley soup, let me know!
 Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
 I would love to hear from you! x